daxr/my-meteor-js-samples/README.md

 my-meteor-js-samples
 ====================

-Some code to try out meteor
+Some code to try out meteor.